Eminent Domain Attorney for the U.S. 64 Improvements in Apex and Cary

 If your home or business is located within the U.S. Highway 64 project area, there is a great chance that you will be contacted by the NCDOT in form of a letter to specify their intention to use your property to complete this project.
 In order to ensure you receive fair and just value for your property, it is recommended that speak with an Eminent Domain and Land Condemnation expert as soon as possible.

-Our Attorneys are Experienced with Eminent Domain and Land Condemnation Cases
+Call Our Cary & Apex Area Eminent Domain and Land Condemnation Attorneys

 The attorneys of Kirk, Kirk, Howell, Cutler and Thomas, LLP understand the delicacy of your Eminent Domain and Land Condemnation case.
 Your home or business is important to you and as such, our goal is to reduce the stress of the case and help you receive the appropriate compensation for the value of your property.
 Contact our experienced legal team today by calling (919) 615-2473 or by completing the online contact form below.
 We look forward to helping you with your case.